cszhangtao/cszhangtao.github.io/_pages/about.md

 ------
 > *"Our group is dedicated to mine meaningful information from massive software data such as user reviews by utilizing information retrieval and AI technologies to help software developers increase the efficiency of software development, testing, and maintenance."*

+1. Towards More Accurate App Review Response Generation with Fine-Grained Filtering ([TOSEM'26](https://dl.acm.org/doi/10.1145/3786790))
-1. STRE: An Automated Approach to Suggesting App Developers When to Stop Reading Reviews ([TSE'23](https://ieeexplore.ieee.org/document/10149402))
+2. STRE: An Automated Approach to Suggesting App Developers When to Stop Reading Reviews ([TSE'23](https://ieeexplore.ieee.org/document/10149402))
-2. Where2Change: Change Request Localization for App Reviews ([TSE'21](https://ieeexplore.ieee.org/document/8924692))
+3. Where2Change: Change Request Localization for App Reviews ([TSE'21](https://ieeexplore.ieee.org/document/8924692))

 Contact Information